 - Dr. Diarmuid O’Briain, engCORE, “An Engineer’s reluctant journey through the realm of a qualitative study“

-- Dr. Fintan Bracken, Institute Library, IT Carlow, “From birds to books: my research story“
+- Dr. Fintan Bracken, Institute Library, SETU Carlow, “From birds to books: my research story“

-- Claire O’ Donoghue, Extended Campus, IT Carlow, “Developing positive wellbeing practices as a mechanism for building and maintaining resilience”
+- Claire O’ Donoghue, Extended Campus, SETU Carlow, “Developing positive wellbeing practices as a mechanism for building and maintaining resilience”

 Race and Ethnicity Reading Group